fdelacruz/dotfiles/README.md

 # dotfiles

-This repo is a collection of my zsh, vim and other customizations
+This repo is a collection of my zsh, vim, tmux and other customizations

 ## Installation